g1n0st/PIC20A_24F_DIS1A/week_2/Tuesday/README.md

 ### Static Data Members

-Static data members in Java are class members and shared among all objects.
+Static data members in Java are class members that shared among all objects.
 For example, in the following Java program, the static variable `count` is used to count the number of objects created.

 ``` Java
 class StaticDataTest {